filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data/index.md

 toc: true
 ---

-Start storing your data on the Filecoin network.
-This section covers packaging your data, importing it into your local Lotus lite-node, finding a storage provider through the Filecoin Plus storage provider registry, creating a storage deal, and then waiting for the deal to complete.
-There's a lot to do, so let's dive in!

 {{< alert  >}}
 Filecoin is optimized for public data and doesn't yet support access controls.
 If storing private data, ensure you encrypt it before storage to ensure it remains unreadable by anyone without the ability to decrypt it.
 Keep in mind that if a vulnerability is found in your encryption process at any point in the future, then your data may be compromised.
 {{< /alert >}}